 That means that one can classify earth layers temporally by them.
 Often the temporal delimitation of marine sediments is done exclusively by ammonites.
 They are therefore of great importance in geology and palaeontology.

 Orthoceras - General: Orthoceras are fossils, more precisely fossilized cephalopods.
 The Orthoceras developed more than half a billion years ago.
 They were squid-like beasts that reached a length of 5 meters in the Ordovician.
 In later epochs the cephalopods remained considerably smaller.
 Muscular tentacles on his head earned him his name.
 They were good, fast swimmers and cruel carnivorous robbers.
 Orthoceras are available as sculptures, plates and in miniature editions of a few centimetres.

 Location: Orthoceras are mined in the Atlas Mountains in Morocco.
 6 hours are needed to knock a cephalopod free from the very hard rock.
 The Orthoceras fossil almost looks like metal due to the composition of the material.
 It is glossy black, very hard and has a metallic sound.

 "Fossils, they once lived..."

 Steinwelten - Noble Gifts

-They fascinate, they inspire, they amaze us people.
+They fascinate, they inspire, they amaze people.
 Precious stones have been stimulating people's imagination for thousands of years.
 Their beauty and perfection found a special attention in all cultures.
-A gift from a noble stone, always had something special, something noble and was in former times only reserved for the nobility.
+A gift of a noble stone always had something special, something noble and was, in older times, only reserved for the nobility.

 How do I find the right healing stone?
 It is easiest to follow one's feelings, i.e. the healing stone that catches your eye first (intuition) is usually the right one.
 One can also test with the hand, as well as with pendulums or one-hand rods.
 Another method is to search for signs of the zodiac.